dotnet/csharplang/proposals/Simple-programs.md

 ### Scope of top-level local variables and local functions

-Even though top-level local variables and functions are "wrapped" into the generated `Main` method, they should still be in scope throughout the program.
+Even though top-level local variables and functions are "wrapped" into the generated entry point method, they should still be in scope throughout the program.
 For the purpose of simple-name evaluation, once the global namespace is reached:
-- First, an attempt is made to evaluate the name within the the generated `Main` method and only if this attempt fails
+- First, an attempt is made to evaluate the name within the the generated entry point method and only if this attempt fails
 - The "regular" evaluation within the global namespace is performed.

-This could lead to name collisions and shadowing of imported names.
+This could lead to name shadowing of namespaces and types declared within the global namespace as well as shadowing of imported names.

-If one is picked by name look-up, it should lead to an error instead of being silently bypassed.
+If the simple name evaluation occurs outside of the simple program statements and ... one is picked by name look-up, it should lead to an error instead of being silently bypassed.

 In this way we protect our future ability to better address "Top-level functions" (scenario 2 in https://github.com/dotnet/csharplang/issues/3117), and are able to give useful diagnostics